common-workflow-language/common-workflow-language/design-decisions/conditionals-2019.md

 as conditional and show at least the conditional expression so an auditor can inspect what triggers the step.

+Variables available to the expression in `when` are a _superset_ of the variables available to the process enclosed in the step.
+In the example above, an input `a_new_var` is defined in the step `in` field. `a_new_var` does not exist in the interface for the enclosed tool `foo.cwl` but is allowed since it is consumed by the expression in the `when` field.

 ### Skipped steps produce `null` on every output

 In an initial design, skipped steps produced a special internal object called